Counterplay & Cultural Games Studies

 less structured conversations following a loose theme (simulator games, games where you can pause time, the mid-2000s indie/flash game revolution, etc.) with critical plays streamed live by participants

-full-day critical play deep-dive sessions into a single game for hands-on experience playing and thinking about major works; Backlog events emphasize thinking about games in their historical, social, and artistic context and playing games on original hardware
+full-day close-play deep-dive sessions into a single game or a focused collection of games for hands-on experience playing and thinking about major works; Backlog events emphasize discussing games in their historical, social, and artistic context and playing games on original hardware

 October 24, 2023